 All the health goals in the world can fall short if you're not also stepping up your fitness game.
 If you need major motivation or just want some support for completing your steps for the day and doing your stretching, many coaches offer both personal training and health coaching on an hourly basis.
 Finding a two-in-one provider is a great choice if you have limited time, or if you will benefit from your health coach being highly involved in your fitness regime.
 If you plan to combine your personal trainer and health coach, choose someone you feel safe with and who will also push you to take on new challenges.
 In one example of pricing, Battista of Prairie Health Companion charges $95 per hour for personal training.

 Experience and background

 Health coaches' training background affects their rates.
-Personal trainers who provide custom exercise or training regimens, for example, often charge less than health coaches who generally also design a plan that includes nutrition and diet recommendations such as which foods to eat, which foods to avoid, along with recipes and instruction on how to prepare healthier meals.
+Personal trainers who provide custom exercise or training regimens, for example, often charge less than health coaches who generally also design a plan that includes custom nutrition and diet recommendations such as which foods to eat and which to avoid, along with meal plans, recipes and instructions for preparing healthy meals.

 Many health and wellness coaches have received specific training and certification from organizations such as the Institute for Integrative Nutrition in New York.
-Others may be certified as dieticians or athletic trainers.
+Others may be certified as dietitians or athletic trainers.
 Berk of Jenny Eden Coaching focuses on the psychology of eating and helps clients lose weight and improve their health by changing their relationship with food.
-Battista of Prairie Health Companion offers health coaching and personal training services, and she also teaches private cooking classes for $60-$65 per hour for two-hour classes.
-The Diet Doc Cincinnati East owner Sarah Williams is a certified athletic trainer and fitness nutrition specialist and offers 50-day ($249), 150-day ($399) and 1-year ($699) weight loss programs as well as private nutritional consulting, which she packages in programs of varying lengths:
+Battista of Prairie Health Companion offers health coaching and personal training services, and teaches private cooking classes for $60-$65 per hour for two-hour classes.
+Sarah Williams of Sarah Williams Nutrition, a certified athletic trainer and fitness nutrition specialist, offers 50-day ($249), 150-day ($399) and 1-year ($699) weight loss programs as well as private nutritional consulting, which she packages in programs of varying lengths:

 - One year: $1,499